Krzepice: Transport

 Main highway connections from the Krzepice include those with Wieluń (to the north-west) and Częstochowa (to the south-east) via National road 43.
 A bypass of the town was opened in 2009.
 Krzepice is linked by rail to Wieluń and Katowice, with a station, on a line from Herby Nowe to Wieluń, built in 1926.

 Cuisine

 The officially protected traditional foods from Krzepice are local butter (masło krzepickie) and quark (twaróg krzepicki), as designated by the Ministry of Agriculture and Rural Development of Poland.

+Demographics

 Sports

 The town is home to a football club, Liswarta Krzepice, established in 1946.
 It competes in the lower leagues.